v-cakoll/docs.pl-pl/includes/core-changes/aspnetcore/3.0/caching-memory-property-removed.md

 #### <a name="old-behavior"></a>Stare zachowanie

-`MemoryCacheOptions.CompactOnMemoryPressure`nieruchomości.
+`MemoryCacheOptions.CompactOnMemoryPressure`Właściwość była dostępna.

 #### <a name="new-behavior"></a>Nowe zachowanie

-Obiekt `MemoryCacheOptions.CompactOnMemoryPressure` został usunięty.
+`MemoryCacheOptions.CompactOnMemoryPressure` Właściwość została usunięta.

 #### <a name="reason-for-change"></a>Przyczyna zmiany

-Automatyczne kompaktowanie pamięci podręcznej spowodowało problemy.
-Aby uniknąć nieoczekiwanego zachowania, pamięć podręczna powinna być skompaktowana tylko wtedy, gdy jest to potrzebne.
+Automatyczne kompaktowanie pamięci podręcznej powodowało problemy.
+Aby uniknąć nieoczekiwanego zachowania, pamięć podręczna powinna być kompaktowana tylko wtedy, gdy jest to konieczne.

 #### <a name="recommended-action"></a>Zalecana akcja

-Aby skompaktować pamięć `MemoryCache` podręczną, w razie potrzeby należy smisjać i wywołać połączenie. `Compact`
+Aby skompaktować pamięć podręczną, `MemoryCache` downcast do `Compact` i Wywołaj w razie potrzeby.

 #### <a name="category"></a>Kategoria